francois-rd/taxon-llm/README.md

-# taxon-llm
-A Taxonomic Analysis of Commonsense Reasoning in LLMs
+# A Taxonomic Analysis of Commonsense Reasoning in LLMs